Can grandparents buy life insurance for their grandchildren?

 Whole life insurance for minors

-However, since you’d be buying the policy for a young child, a lifetime of premiums (or premiums paid until they’re old enough to take ownership of the policy at age 18-21) is expensive and rarely worth the cost.
+However, since you’d be buying the policy for a young child, a lifetime of premiums (or premiums paid until they’re old enough to take ownership of the policy as an adult) is expensive and rarely worth the cost.

 Who can buy a life insurance policy for a child?

-If you’re a grandparent shopping for life insurance for your grandchild and you aren’t their legal guardian, you’ll need the child’s parent or legal guardian to sign off on the policy.
+If you’re a grandparent buying life insurance for your grandchild and you aren’t their legal guardian, you’ll need the child’s parent or legal guardian to sign off on the policy.

 In order to purchase life insurance for a minor, you (or the child’s parent) must also have your own life insurance policy.
-Most insurance companies only extend up to 50% of the face value of their parent or guardian’s policy.
+Most insurance companies will offer up to 50% of the coverage amount of their parent or guardian’s policy.

 For example, if you’re interested in gifting a whole life policy to your grandchild and their parent has a $100,000 life insurance policy, you could only purchase a policy up to $50,000 for the child.

-Different insurers have different rules and restrictions, so it’s important to compare rates and shop around.
+Different insurers have different rules and restrictions, so it’s important to compare life insurance quotes and shop around.

 Ready to shop for life insurance?